hexadigitall/hexadigitall-website/WORK_COMPLETION_REPORT.md

 ## 🚀 Ready for Launch

-The HexaDigitall website now has:
+The Hexadigitall website now has:

 1. **Professional Service Organization** - Easy to navigate and understand
 2. **Flexible Pricing Options** - From individual services to enterprise packages